Skip to content

 • S3/GCS bucket for config and state

-• Encryption key in AWS/GCP Secrets Manager (only when secrets_provider="object-storage")
+• Encryption key in AWS/Google Cloud Secrets Manager (only when secrets_provider="object-storage")

 Key Variables: